arfc/phlox/README.md

 Use Makefile to create pdf file.

 There is a bug in the Latex which prevents making pdf file.
 To solve this, after bib file generation from Zotero, remove the 'URL' lines from the bib file.

+Site requirement section was extended for NRC options.
+Source term section was updated for HTGR and Heat Pipe.
+An acronmy file was added.